microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>vocab_mask</tt> (optional) : M</dt>
 <dd>Mask of vocabulary.
 Words that masked with 0 are not allowed to be generated, and 1 is allowed.
 Shape is (vacab_size)</dd>
 <dt><tt>prefix_vocab_mask</tt> (optional) : M</dt>
 <dd>Mask of vocabulary for first step.
 Words that masked with 0 are not allowed to be generated, and 1 is allowed.
-Shape is (vacab_size)</dd>
+Shape is (batch_size, vocab_size)</dd>
 </dl>

 #### Outputs (1 - 3)